WrestleMania Backlash (2022): Preliminary matches

-The pay-per-view opened with Cody Rhodes facing Seth "Freakin" Rollins.
+The PLE opened with Cody Rhodes facing Seth "Freakin" Rollins.
 During the match, Rollins attempted a Suicide Dive, but Rhodes avoided it and performed a Cody Cutter on Rollins for a nearfall.
 Rollins attempted a Phoenix Splash, but Rhodes avoided it.
 Rollins landed on his feet and Rhodes performed a Superkick on Rollins.
 Rhodes went up to the top rope and was cut off by Rollins, who superplexed him.
 Rollins rolled through to go for a Falcon Arrow, but Rhodes countered into a Cross Rhodes.
 Rhodes pinned Rollins, but Rollins' foot ended up on the bottom rope, thus breaking the pin.
-Rhodes attempted a Vertebreaker; however, Rollins reversed into a roll-up while attempting to hold Rhodes' tights, but Rhodes reversed into his own roll-up while holding Rollins' tights to win the match.
+Rhodes attempted a Vertebreaker; however, Rollins reversed into a roll-up while attempting to hold Rhodes' tights, but Rhodes reversed into his own roll-up while holding Rollins's tights to win the match.

 Next, Bobby Lashley faced Omos (accompanied by MVP).
 Throughout the match, Lashley managed to apply the Hurt Lock on Omos momentarily, but Omos was able break out of the maneuver.
 Lashley attempted a vertical suplex on Omos, who ran the ropes and performed a Spinebuster on Lashley.
 In the climax, Lashley attempted a Spear, but Omos caught him with his knees and sent Lashley to the ring post.
 While the referee was distracted, MVP struck Lashley in the face with his cane, allowing Omos to perform the Choke Bomb on Lashley to win the match.

 The third match was between AJ Styles and Edge, with Damian Priest barred from ringside.
 At the start of the match, Styles went after Edge aggressively with punches.
 Styles dropkicked Edge to the floor, and performed an Asai Moonsault on Edge.
 Back in the ring, as Styles attempted a Phenomenal Forearm, Edge cut him off with a boot to Styles' injured shoulder.
-A short time later after Edge targeted Styles' injured shoulder, Styles performed a Pele Kick on Edge.
+A short time later after Edge targeted Styles's injured shoulder, Styles performed a Pele Kick on Edge.
 Styles ran the ropes, leading to both men hitting a cross body block to each other at the same time.
 Styles charged at Edge, who performed a Spear for a nearfall.
 As Styles went up the rope, Damian Priest walked out and stood in the aisle.
 Priest claimed he was technically only at the aisle and not the ringside.
 Finn Bálor then ran out and brawled with Priest, taking him out of the arena.
 In the closing moments, a masked person shoved Styles off the top rope.
 Edge applied a Crossface on Styles, who passed out, thus winning the match.
 Post-match, the masked person joined Edge in the ring.
 The latter dropped to one knee in front of him, with Edge motioning for the person to stand up.
 The masked person revealed herself to be Rhea Ripley, thus being added to Edge's stable, The Judgment Day.
 Edge and Ripley held up their arms and celebrated the victory.